 With that in mind, here is a six-step plan you can follow to make your patients wiser regarding their healthcare choices:

 We all know the adage “an ounce of prevention is better than a pound of cure.”

-However, the sad truth is that even though Americans spend more than any other country on medicine and treatment, we rank an astonishing 42nd in life expectancy.
+However, the sad truth is that even though Americans spend more than any other country on medicine and treatment, we rank an astonishing 42nd in life expectancy, according to CIA statistics.
 One reason is Americans' hesitancy—and sometimes refusal—to take responsibility for their health or modify behavior to prevent disease.

 For patient empowerment and engagement to be successful, that has to change.

 Such change begins by doctors shifting their mindset from one of disease-and-treatment to prevention-and-wellness.
 Value-based medicine, which rewards doctors for keeping patients out of the hospital, makes such an effort a worthwhile mandate.

 Partnership with businesses is another way to promote a healthy prevention and wellness-oriented lifestyle.
 Employee wellness programs can reduce employee-related healthcare expenditures and motivate workers to adopt healthy habits.